Concepts

 Transforms

 A Transform is a class that takes a value as input (from a Sensor, or from another Transform), does something with that value (transforms it in some way), then outputs the new value, either to another Transform, or to the Signal K Server.
-In the rpm_counter.cpp example referred to above, the meat of the code is these three lines:
+In the rpm_counter.cpp example (found in the examples/ directory), the meat of the code is these three lines:

 auto* sensor = new DigitalInputCounter(D5, INPUT_PULLUP, RISING, read_delay);